HorsesAss.Org

 We meet every Tuesday evening at the Roanoke Park Place Tavern, 2409 10th Ave E, Seattle.
 Our starting time is 8:00 pm, but feel free to stop by earlier than that for dinner.

 Can’t make it to Seattle tonight?
 Check out one of the other DL meetings this week.
-Tonight the Tri-Cities chapter also meets.
-On Wednesday, the Bellingham, Burien and Spokane chapters meet.
-And next Monday, the Yakima and South Bellevue chapters meet.
+The Tri-Cities and Redmond chapters also meet on Tuesday.
+On Wednesday, the Bellingham and Spokane chapters meet.
+The Bremerton and Kent chapters meet on Thursday.
+And next Monday, the Aberdeen and Yakima chapters meet.

-There are 186 chapters of Living Liberally, including sixteen in Washington state, four in Oregon and two in Idaho.
+There are 188 chapters of Living Liberally, including seventeen in Washington state, four in Oregon and two in Idaho.
 Chances are excellent there’s a chapter meeting somewhere near you.

 Share: